rai-project/cuda-docker-volume/README.md

     systemctl start rai-docker-volume.service
     systemctl status rai-docker-volume.service

+Check that the rai-cuda volume is present:

+    docker volume ls

 Identify your nvidia driver version with `nvidia-smi` or through some other means.
 Try creating a volume using that diver version.
 For example, for driver version `361.119`:

     docker volume create --driver=rai-cuda rai-cuda_361.119
-    docker volume ls